tsroten/yweather/README.rst

 yweather
 ========

 **Yahoo Weather has discontinued the RSS feed interface this library is based on.
-There is a new `YQL Query interface <https://developer.yahoo.com/weather/>`_.
-I don't plan on updating this library to use the new endpoint.**
+There is a new YQL Query interface: https://developer.yahoo.com/weather/**

+**I don't plan on updating this library to use the new endpoint.**

 About
 -----